Dubai Bling: Season 2

 The season begins with entrepreneur Ebraheem Al Samadi's wedding to his new wife, Hamdah, marking a significant event in the social circle.
 Beauty queen Mona Kattan joins the cast, bringing her business acumen and personal experiences into the spotlight.
 Safa Siddiqui, now a mother for 2, becomes a central figure, engaging in feuds and backstabbing, particularly targeting Farhana Bodi, which leads to explosive confrontations.
 The season is characterized by lavish parties, stunning skylines, and jaw-dropping fashion, maintaining the show's signature display of luxury.
 As the episodes progress, cast members navigate personal and professional challenges, with relationships tested and alliances shifting.
-The finale concludes on a major cliffhanger, leaving viewers eagerly anticipating the next season.
+The finale concludes on a major cliffhanger.

 Season 3

 Season 3 of Dubai Bling is packed with even more glitz, glamour, and high-stakes drama.
 The season kicks off with Farhana Bodi finding herself at odds with both Safa Siddiqui and Zeina Khoury, as alliances crumble and betrayals come to light, fueling tensions at the group’s extravagant gatherings.
-An escalating rivalry between LJ and new cast member, Jwana Kareem, whose feud dominates social circles with fiery confrontations and shocking revelations.
+An escalating rivalry between LJ and new cast member, Jwana Karim, whose feud dominates social circles with fiery confrontations and shocking revelations.
 Mahira achieves huge milestones.
 Ebraheem Al Samadi, fresh from the highs of last season, faces mounting drama with Bliss and Danya, as personal and professional lines blur in the spotlight.
-Lavish events, breathtaking views of Dubai, and jaw-dropping couture remain central to the show, while the cast grapples with shifting loyalties and deeply personal challenges.
-The explosive finale introduces new twists and leaves viewers on the edge of their seats, eagerly awaiting what lies ahead in the world of Dubai Bling.